EdS - Education Specialist in School Psychology

 Completion of the EdS (Educational Specialist) in School Psychology degree and credential enables you to practice as a school psychologist in California's public schools.
 This program requires two years of full-time coursework with corresponding fieldwork in local schools, and culminates in an additional third-year internship, which is usually well paid.
 The EdS program is fully approved by the National Association of School Psychologists.
 Consequently, all of our graduates are also automatically eligible for the National Certificate in School Psychology.
 Evening and on-line classes, as well as part-time programs are available.

 - Counseling Psychology

 Please apply to the EdS program using our online application here.

 - Applicant must hold the baccalaureate degree or equivalent.

 - For applicants whose native language or principle language of instruction is not English, the Test of English as a Foreign Language (TOEFL) is required.
 Scores should not be lower than 550 on the TOEFL.

 - Cumulative Undergraduate Grade Point Average (GPA) should not be lower than 3.0 overall (on a 4.0 scale).
 No graduate-level coursework lower than 3.0.

-- In their Letter of Interest, the applicant should explicitly state an interest in becoming a school psychologist working in the public schools.
+- In a Letter of Interest, the applicant should explicitly state an interest in becoming a school psychologist working in the public schools.
 The applicant should demonstrate the ability to express thoughts and ideas clearly.